apache/apisix-website/blog/en/blog/2022/08/28/fault-injection-testing-with-api-gateway.md

 - Fault Injection
 - Microservices
 description:
-The blog post describes how an **API Gateway** like [Apache APISIX](https://apisix.apache.org/) is useful for testing the robustness and resilience of microservices APIs.
-Throughout the post, we also get to know the types of possible failure injections with the **[Fault Injection Plugin](https://apisix.apache.org/docs/apisix/plugins/fault-injection/)** 🔌 and simulate failures on our existing [Product backend service](https://github.com/Boburmirzo/apisix-dotnet-docker/tree/main/ProductApi) (developed by using [ASP.NET Core WEB API](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-6.0)).
+The blog post describes how Apache APISIX is useful for testing the robustness and resilience of microservices APIs.
+Throughout the post, we also get to know the types of possible failure injections with the Fault Injection Plugin.
 tags: [Case Studies]
 ---